Last Updated on September 2, 2022 by The Filtery Staff

 Price: $9 (bento sandwich bag) – $47 (full-sized insulated organic lunch bag)

 Etsy actually carries some great lunch options from various sellers.
-They have full-sized zippered lunch bags from brands like Simple Ecology and Life Without Plastic (both of which are made with mostly GOTS certified organic cotton), minimalistic waxed organic cotton canvas bags (to replace your standard brown paper sack), bento bags that tie shut (and come in lots of pretty fabric choices), and more.
+They have full-sized zippered lunch bags from brands like Simple Ecology and Life Without Plastic (both of which are made with mostly GOTS certified organic cotton), minimalistic waxed organic cotton canvas bags (to replace your standard brown paper sack), Bento bags that tie shut (and come in lots of pretty fabric choices), and more.

 Best for: Kids & toddlers